deicod/erm/docs/graphql-api.md

 ```

 `clientMutationId` is echoed back automatically to support optimistic updates.
 Partial updates use `Update<Entity>Input` where
 optional fields map to pointer types in Go, allowing you to distinguish between "null" and "not provided".
+The resolver stubs call directly into the ORM client so you inherit hooks, interceptors, and transactions without extra wiring.

 ### Subscriptions (Optional)